DomGries/InnoDependencyInstaller/README.md

 ![Download page](https://cloud.githubusercontent.com/assets/10548881/26322034/f8aa3ec4-3f31-11e7-8092-868814ea3d2b.jpg)

-**Inno Setup Dependency Installer** can download and install dependencies such as any .NET or Visual C++ Redistributable during the installation process of your application.
+**Inno Setup Dependency Installer** can download and install any dependency such as .NET, Visual C++ or SQL Server Express Redistributable during your application's installation process!
 In addition, it is easy to add your own dependencies as well.

 ## Installation and Usage